Member Drive FAQ

-Each year, MPR receives funding from a variety of sources, including regional businesses, events, foundations and institutional sponsors.
+Each year, MPR receives funding from a variety of sources, including regional businesses, events, foundations, and institutional sponsors.
 The largest source of that funding is contributions from individual members and donors like you.

 Why does MPR need Member Drives?

-On-air fundraising is the least expensive and most efficient way for MPR to acquire new members – and 4 out of 5 of our listeners are not members.
+On-air fundraising is the most efficient way for MPR to acquire new members – and 4 out of 5 of our listeners are not members.
 While MPR does receive revenue from other sources – state and federal grants, foundations, local businesses, and events – members provide the largest and most reliable piece of the pie.